 Hiring foreign workers for employment in the U.S. normally requires approval from several government agencies.
 For ES purposes, all foreign labor issues are handled at the State level, not local SC Works centers.
 The employer's request for labor certification is processed by DOL.
 Currently, the only program DEW is directly involved with is the H-2A, temporary agricultural program.
 The H-2A program allows agricultural employers who anticipate a shortage of domestic workers to bring nonimmigrant foreign workers to the US to perform agricultural labor or services of a temporary or seasonal nature.
 Employment is of a seasonal nature when it is tied to a certain time of year by an event or pattern, such as a short annual growing cycle, and requires labor levels above what is necessary for ongoing operations.
-Employment is of a temporary worker will, except in extraordinary circumstances, last no longer than one year.
+Employment is of a temporary nature when the employer's need to fill the position with a temporary worker will, except in extraordinary circumstances, last no longer than one year.
 DOL must determine that:

-• There are not a sufficient number of able, willing, and qualified US workers available to perform the temporary and seasonal agricultural employment for which nonimmigrant foreign workers are being requested; and

-• The employment of H-2A workers will not adversely affect the wages and working conditions of similarly employed US workers.
+- There are not a sufficient number of able, willing, and qualified US workers available to perform the temporary and seasonal agricultural employment for which nonimmigrant foreign workers are being requested; and - The employment of H-2A workers will not adversely affect the wages and working conditions of similarly employed US workers.
 The DOL Wage and Hour Division is responsible for enforcing provisions of worker contracts.